Menu

 Insurance carriers have built expertise and scalability around administering and paying claims.

-How To Apply For A Private Plan In Connecticut
+How to Apply for a Private Plan With ShelterPoint in Connecticut

-While the overall elements of the application process are defined by the CT Paid Leave Authority here we’re here to help by breaking it out into 4 main steps with easy-to-follow tasks for each one.
-Here is the process and how it works at ShelterPoint:
+While the overall elements of the application process are defined by the CT Paid Leave Authority here, let’s break this out into 4 main steps with easy-to-follow tasks for each one, with focus on how it works at ShelterPoint:

 Step 1 – Register on www.ctpaidleave.org